mmehr1988/legendary-robot/README.md

       a.
 Shortcut = CTRL + `

-  5. Navigate to the “js” folder in repo and install the npm "inquirer" package.
+  5. Navigate to the “js” folder and install the npm "inquirer" package.
 See below image for guidance.

   ![alt text](./assets/img/terminal-inquirer-install.png)